 Is one room toasty while another feels like an icebox?
 If your furnace can’t seem to keep your home at a steady, comfortable temperature, it’s a major red flag.
 You might notice it running longer than usual without actually warming things up.
 This poor performance not only leaves you chilly but also forces the system to work harder, wasting energy.
 When a furnace struggles to do its basic job, it often means a component is failing or the unit is simply reaching the end of its life.
 It’s a good time to schedule an air conditioning & heating repair to find out what’s going on.

-Strange Noises and Unusual Smells
+What Are Those Strange Noises and Smells?

 Your furnace should operate quietly in the background.
 So, if you suddenly hear loud banging, rattling, or high-pitched whistling, don’t ignore it.
 These sounds often point to mechanical problems, like a loose part or a blower issue that needs immediate attention.
 Even more serious are unusual smells.
 A dusty or musty odor when you first turn it on for the season is normal, but a persistent burning smell could indicate an electrical problem.
 If you ever smell gas or something like rotten eggs, turn off your furnace immediately, leave your home, and call for emergency service.